jasonacox/TinyLLM/README.md

 ## Run a Local LLM

 To run a local LLM, you will need an inference server for the model.
-This project recommends two options: [vLLM](https://github.com/vllm-project/vllm) and [llama-cpp-python](https://github.com/abetlen/llama-cpp-python).
-Both provide a built-in OpenAI API compatible web server that will make it easier for you to integrate with other tools.
+This project recommends these options: [vLLM](https://github.com/vllm-project/vllm), [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), and [Ollama](https://ollama.com/).
+All of these provide a built-in OpenAI API compatible web server that will make it easier for you to integrate with other tools.

 ### Llama-cpp-python Server (Option 1)